 How is an annuity calculated and how much does it cost?

-- Interest rates: interest rates are a key factor in determining the annuity rates that providers can offer.
-Interest rates affect the income that an annuity provides, so a higher interest rate generally means a greater income
+- Interest rates: Interest rates affect the income that an annuity provides, so a higher interest rate generally means a bigger income

 - Life expectancy: how much income you get depends, in part, on the average length of time the provider expects to pay it out.
 The older you are when your secure income starts, the shorter that period is likely to be and so the bigger the income you could get